FredHutch/slurm-examples/centipede/README.md

 ---

 scentipede can take 2 arguments, SCRIPT and ANALYSIS.
+Change other constants:

     !bash
-    ANALYSIS='myJob'      # change for every analysis you run (2nd arg) MAILDOM='@fhcrc.org' # your email domain (for receiving error msg) MAXARRAYSIZE=1000    # set to 0 if you are not using slurm job arrays MYSCRATCH="./scratch/${ANALYSIS}"  # location of your scratch dir PARTITION='restart'  # a queue on your cluster for very short jobs
+    ANALYSIS='myProbe1'  # change for every analysis you run (2nd arg) MAILDOM='@fhcrc.org' # your email domain (for error messages) MAXARRAYSIZE=1000    # set to 0 if you are not using slurm job arrays MYSCRATCH="./scratch/${ANALYSIS}"  # location of your scratch dir PARTITION='restart'  # a queue on your cluster for very short jobs